theakhandpatel/walk-go/README.md

 - `-root`: The root directory to start the traversal.
 Default is the current directory.
 - `-list`: If set, the program will only list the files.
 - `-del`: If set, the program will delete the files that match the criteria.
+- `-archive`: If set, the program will archive the files to the specified directory.
 - `-ext`: The file extension to filter out.
 - `-size`: The minimum file size to consider.
 - `-log`: The file to log deleted files to.